 Dermatitis herpetiformis is associated with a bowel disorder known as coeliac disease.
 Almost all those with dermatitis herpetiformis are likely to have subtle microscopic changes of coeliac disease in their bowel.

-In both dermatitis herpetiformis and coeliac disease, patients are intolerant of gluten, which is a protein found in wheat, rye, barley flour and in some other grains such as couscous and bulghur.
-An auto-immune response to gluten plays an important part in causing the rash of dermatitis herpetiformis.
+In both dermatitis herpetiformis and coeliac disease patients are intolerant of gluten.
+Gluten is a protein found in wheat, rye, barley flour and in some other grains such as couscous and bulghur.
+An immune response against gluten plays an important part in causing the rash of dermatitis herpetiformis.

 Is dermatitis herpetiformis hereditary?

-One in ten people with dermatitis herpetiformis has a family history of it, or of coeliac disease.
+One in ten people with dermatitis herpetiformis have a family history of it, or of coeliac disease.

-- Intense itching is the first and main symptom.
+- Intense itching is often the first and is usually the main symptom.

 - A minority will also have mild symptoms of coeliac disease, which may include weight loss, diarrhoea or constipation, abdominal bloating and discomfort.

 The rash of dermatitis herpetiformis consists of small red spots, tiny fluid-filled blisters and wheals.
 The most commonly affected sites are the backs of the elbows, the fronts of the knees, the scalp, bottom and back.